-The Corporation's auditors are Davidson & Company LLP, who have prepared an independent auditors' report dated March 31, 2021, in respect of the Corporation's consolidated financial statements as at December 31, 2021 and 2020.
-Davidson & Company has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia and the rules of the US Securities and Exchange Commission.
+The Corporation's auditors are DNTW Toronto LLP ("DNTW"), who have prepared an independent auditors' report dated April 2, 2023, in respect of the Corporation's consolidated financial statements as at December 31, 2022 and 2021.
+DNTW has advised that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia.